PaulWieland/ratgdo/docs/03_wiring_solder_free.md

 1. Mount a reed switch to the door track, and afix the magnet to the door in such a way that the reed switch will be activated when the door is fully open (or fully closed) and deactivated once the door moves.
 2. Connect the reed switch (two wires) plus the door opener (three wires) to the ratgdo terminals according to this diagram: <a href="https://user-images.githubusercontent.com/4663918/233088336-6cbaeac2-e435-4758-9d90-fd0c62ff12f7.png">![image](https://user-images.githubusercontent.com/4663918/233088336-6cbaeac2-e435-4758-9d90-fd0c62ff12f7.png)</a>

-2. Power the ESP8266 with the USB power brick & cable
+2. Power ratgdo with the USB power brick & cable